alwalxed/zero-deps-prayer-times/README.md

-# Zero Dependencies Prayer Times
+# Zero Deps Prayer Times

 A lightweight, embeddable Islamic prayer times calculator based on date and coordinates, with zero external dependencies.